LibreWeb/Documentation/content/community/_index.md

 LibreWeb is a diverse community of dozens of contributors and participants from all over the world.

-We welcome new contributes and supports.
-Join the communities below, see also [how you can help us](faq/#how-can-i-contribute).
+We welcome new contributes and supports!
+Join the communities below, see also [how you can help us](/faq/#how-can-i-contribute).

 <!-- ## Forums -->